 \subsubsection{Training with fewer background images leads to a better deraining effect.}

-Firstly, we maintain the range of rain streaks at the medium level, replacing the background images to construct different training objectives.
-Experiments are conducted across all four categories of images.
-For each category, we use a training set comprising different quantities of image patches.
-We then test the rain removal efficacy of these models.
-The test images utilize rain streaks proposed in \cite{yang2017deep}.
+First, we fix the training rain to a medium level and vary only the background images to create different training objectives.
+We conduct experiments on all four image categories, training separate models on sets with varying numbers of background patches.
+We then evaluate these models on unseen test images, which use a different rain synthesis method \cite{yang2017deep} and backgrounds not seen during training.
 The testing background images are sampled from the corresponding categories and are distinct from those in the training set.
-The experimental results are presented in \figurename~\ref{fig:rain-removal}.
-Despite variations in background images and networks, these experimental results all speak to the same trend.
+The experimental results are presented in \figurename~\ref{fig:rain-removal}, revealing a consistent and counter-intuitive trend across all settings.
 Remarkably, the deraining models trained on merely eight image patches can effectively handle unseen rain streaks.
-Conversely, models trained with a large number of background patches fail to remove these rain streaks. \emph{This observation deviates from conventional wisdom.} In between these two extreme states, the rain removal effect deteriorates with an increase in the number of training images.
-By the time the patch number reaches 256, the networks have already lost most of their rain-removal ability.
-As the number of patches increases from 1024 to 30,000, the rain removal effect does not change significantly -- they all fail to remove unseen rain.
-This trend is also reflected in the qualitative results.
+Conversely, models trained on a large number of patches fail to remove the same rain streaks. \emph{This observation deviates from conventional wisdom.} More specifically, the model's rain removal ability deteriorates as the number of training background images increases, with performance collapsing almost entirely by 256 patches.
+Beyond this point, adding more data (up to 30,000 patches) does not change the outcome: the models consistently fail to generalize.
+Qualitative results visually confirm this trend.